Isaiah 53: 1QIsaa, the Great Isaiah Scroll

-Because this reading indicates God anointed the servant "beyond that of any (other) man," it is likely that the scribe who penned the Great Isaiah Scroll interpreted the servant as Messiah.
+Because this reading indicates God anointed the servant "beyond that of any (other) man," it is likely that the scribe who penned the Great Isaiah Scroll interpreted the servant as a messianic figure.

 Another variant is present in two Qumran manuscripts and the LXX.
-Martin and Hengel write, "The most important variant that Scrolls A and B have in common (see also 4QIsad) is the phrase יראה אור (“he will see light”) in 53:11, attested also in the LXX."
-This variant adds a vivid descriptor to the servant's experience after his persecution and death.
+Martin and Hengel write, "The most important variant that Scrolls A and B have in common (see also 4QIsad) is the phrase יראה אור ('he will see light') in 53:11, attested also in the LXX."

 It is likely that the Qumran community saw Isaiah 52:7 as the beginning of the pericope, and 52:13 starting a subsection within it.
 Second Temple Judaism scholar Craig Evans notes that 1QIsaa includes a siglum in the margin at 52:7, just as it does in other major breaks of thought.
 Evans writes, "Although of uncertain meaning, this manuscript feature likely indicates the beginning of a new section."
 He notes that the Masoretic Text includes a samek (for seder) at the same verse, and a small samek after 52:12.
-Evans writes, "Accordingly, both the Great Isaiah Scroll of Qumran and the MT appear to view Isaiah 52:7-12 and 52:13-53:12 as two related units, perhaps with 52:7-12 introducing the hymn."
-The Qumran community interpreted Isaiah 52:7 messianically (see below), which may have bearing on the servant's identity, if the passages are to be linked.
+Evans writes, "Accordingly, both the Great Isaiah Scroll of Qumran and the MT appear to view Isaiah 52:7–12 and 52:13–53:12 as two related units, perhaps with 52:7–12 introducing the hymn."